-This project is being implemented at Thresholds (http://www.thresholds.org/) a psychiatric rehabilitation center serving 5,000 adults through its comprehensive program of supported education, supported employment, housing, and wellness services.
-The Asset Builders Community Development Corporation (http://buildingassets.org/) is coordinating access to the banking institution and the federal match for this project.
-The Rebecca Susan Buffett Foundation (http://www.taxexemptworld.com/organization.asp?tn=893610) is providing the local match.
+This project was implemented at Thresholds, a psychiatric rehabilitation center serving 5,000 adults through its comprehensive program of supported education, supported employment, housing, and wellness services.
+The Asset Builders Community Development Corporation coordinated access to the banking institution and the federal match for this project.
+The Rebecca Susan Buffett Foundation provided the local match.

-With support from this project, working clients at Thresholds receive financial education and counseling, assistance with establishing an IDA, and ongoing support while saving money for 1 to 3 years.
-Project evaluation will track participants' asset accumulation and the project's impact on their financial self-sufficiency, along with the likely sustainability of the program at Thresholds after federal funding has ended.
+With support from this project, working clients at Thresholds received financial education and counseling, assistance with establishing an IDA, and ongoing support while saving money for 1 to 3 years.
+Project evaluation tracked participants' asset accumulation and the project's impact on their financial self-sufficiency, along with the likely sustainability of the program at Thresholds after federal funding ended.

-This financial education curriculum is designed to be implemented in 6, two-hour sessions that are highly interactive and hands-on.
+This financial education curriculum was designed to be implemented in 6, two-hour sessions that are highly interactive and hands-on.
 Topics were selected based on the findings of our study of financial planning needs of people in recovery and include: identifying values and financial goals; tracking and managing income vs. expenses; managing debt; understanding credit; using financial institutions; and building savvy consumer skills.
-Lessons involve hands-on budgeting, small group activities, and homework.
-This class meets requirements for financial training of those who wish to start Individual Development Accounts.
-Order a copy of this curriculum by downloading our publication list.
-The curriculum is located in the "Employment" section.
+Lessons involved hands-on budgeting, small group activities, and homework.
+This class met requirements for financial training of those who wish to start Individual Development Accounts.

 Download presentation: "Effectively Managing Your Illness & Finances" [PDF 476K]